 Finally, we reached the end of the tour of the underground palace:

-On one hand, we felt scammed.
-On the other hand, we were glad to be out in the open air again.
+We were glad to be out in the open air again.

 The toddler had the time of his life climbing, running and trudging along the stone path: